Rohan-08-12/affinity-backend/docs/API_CONTRACTS.md

-API Contracts – Affinity Backend (AI Therapist)
+📜 API Contract – Affinity Backend (AI Therapist)

-This document defines the planned API routes, request/response formats, and expected behaviors for the Affinity AI Therapist backend.

 ⚠️ Disclaimer: Affinity is not a substitute for professional therapy or medical care.
-The system will suggest crisis hotlines if harmful language is detected.
+If harmful or crisis-related language is detected, the system will return crisis hotline resources.

 🔑 Authentication Routes
 POST /auth/register

-Description: Register a new user account
+Register a new user.

-Request Body:
+Request:

 {
 "name": "John Doe",